tfpauly/privacy-proxy/draft-proxied-svcb-headers.md

 This document defines a mechanism to utilize Service Binding (SVCB and HTTPS) DNS records through HTTP proxies while using the proxies to perform the SVCB record lookups.
-This includes defining HTTP header fields for the passing DNS metadata in HTTP responses.
+This includes defining HTTP header fields for passing DNS metadata in HTTP responses.

 --- middle